phanhuutoan/udacity-devops-capstone/README.md

  7. Deploy ingress controller using `kubectl apply -f ingress.yml`
  8. You will reveive a load-balancer link:
  <img src="images/project-img/load-balancer-ingress.png" />
- in my case: a0d120f18bc6b4653b9f5013cf30053e-6c146ae369ac8bdc.elb.us-east-1.amazonaws.com.
+ in my case: [a0d120f18bc6b4653b9f5013cf30053e-6c146ae369ac8bdc.elb.us-east-1.amazonaws.com]
  9. I bought a cheap domain named **schoolx.host** and add an CNAME to it so from now we can use schoolx.host to refer to LB domain above.
-To see how the website look like: <a href="project-brochure.md">Project brochure</a> [Project images](project-brochure.md)
+To see how the website look like: <a href="project-brochure.md">Project brochure</a>